 Place the wool item into the water.
 Gently press under the water.
 Continue to press for a few minutes.
 You will be able to feel the texture change under your finger tips.
 It is similar to using conditioner in your own hair.

 Drain the sink again without disturbing your wool article.
 Fill the sink again with tepid water.
 We want to rinse any excess conditioner from the fibers.
 Press the garment under the water to insure it is rinsed well.
 Drain the sink for the final time.

 DRYING WOOL ITEM

 Gently fold up your item and transfer it to a bowl or colander.
 Lay a large bath towel out on the floor.
 Place your wool garment on it and lay it out.
 Starting from the bottom of the garment, roll upwards towards the top.

 Once it is rolled up in the towel, press the water out of the wool garment.
 You can even kneel on the towel if you need to.
 Remember to just press.
 We are not wringing it out.
 Just pressing.

 Unroll the towel.
 Gently transfer your wool garment to a flat surface where it can dry.
 Do not hang it or hold it up.
 This can stretch and distort the shape of the item.
 Allow the garment to dry.
-(I really like to lay my things out in an area that has a lot of air circulation.
-It makes it easier and speeds up the drying time.
+Placing the wet garment in an area that has a lot of air circulation speeds up the drying time.